uowuo/abaddon/README.md

 * emojis (true or false, default true) - resolve unicode and custom emojis to images. this needs to be false to allow GTK to render emojis by itself
 * css (string) - path to the main CSS file
 * animations (true or false, default true) - use animated images where available (e.g. server icons, emojis, avatars). false means static images will be used
+* owner_crown (true or false, default true) - show a crown next to the owner

 #### misc
 * linkcolor (string) - color to use for links in messages